Maismaus/Maismaus.github.io/content/blog/studioprobenchmark.md

    Write down your results in column S - W under Benchmark 2.

 Repeat the benchmarks up to 5 times.
 Especially benchmark #1 (boot time) is important to do at least three times.
+Completely stop the app and rerun to perform the test again.

 If you prefer to stay anonymous, you can download a copy of the sheet and mail it to me separately at [mendixhardwaresurvey.visible078@passfwd.com](mailto:mendixhardwaresurvey.visible078@passfwd.com).